factorhouse/slipway/README.md

 * Provide configuration options for Gzip, SSL, HTTP forwarding, SNI checking etc
 * First-class WebSockets support (with [Sente](https://github.com/ptaoussanis/sente) integration)
 * Avoid breaking changes to the API
 * No fat.
-For us that means no async handlers or HTTP2 support.
+For us, that means no async handlers or HTTP2 support.

 ## Usage